Tinnitus doesn't need to spoil your life.

 And once I stopped asking the question, I already had the answer.

-Understanding the power of neuroplasticity and the brain’s ability to habituate and filter gave me the confidence to stop fearing tinnitus.
+Understanding the power of neuroplasticity and the brain’s ability to habituate gave me the confidence to stop fearing tinnitus.
 It no longer controls my life, and I hope that by sharing my experience, others can find the same relief.